Loggerhead

 How long can Loggerhead Sea Turtles stay underwater?
 The maximum recorded duration of a Loggerhead's voluntary dive is eight hours.15

 What do Loggerhead Turtles eat?
 Loggerhead Turtles are carnivorous.
-They feed on sponges, cnidarians (jellyfish, hydrozoans, sea anemones, whip corals, and sea pens), annelids (bristle worms and tube worms), molluscs (squid, octopuses, sea snails, and bivalves), arthropods (horseshoe crabs, amphipod crustaceans, isopods, barnacles, crabs, shrimp, and insects), bryozoans, echinoderms (cake urchins, sea urchins, and sea cucumbers), tunicates, fish and their eggs, sea horses, members of their own species, algae, and terrestrial plants.1,7
+They feed on sponges, cnidarians (jellyfish, hydrozoans, sea anemones, whip corals, and sea pens), annelids (bristle worms and tube worms), mollusks (squid, octopuses, sea snails, and bivalves), arthropods (horseshoe crabs, amphipod crustaceans, isopods, barnacles, crabs, shrimp, and insects), bryozoans, echinoderms (cake urchins, sea urchins, and sea cucumbers), tunicates, fish and their eggs, sea horses, members of their own species, algae, and terrestrial plants.1,7

 What is a group of turtles called?
 A bale of turtles.